Cognitive Load in Web Design

 Conducting Usability Testing

-Usability testing involves observing real users interacting with the website to identify potential usability issues and gather direct feedback on the design.
+Usability testing involves observing real users interacting with the website to identify potential usability issues and gather direct feedback on the design itself.

 Implementing A/B Testing